rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 #### How can I access Managed DNS (Early Access)?

-**NOTE:** If you’re a current Cloud DNS user with a workflow that depends on the Rackspace pyrax SDK  or Ansible’s Rackspace modules, you need to upgrade to the latest version of pyrax (1.9.7) *before you sign up for* Managed DNS (Early Access).
+**Warning:** If you’re a current Cloud DNS user with a workflow that depends on the Rackspace pyrax SDK  or Ansible’s Rackspace modules, you need to upgrade to the latest version of pyrax (1.9.7) *before you sign up for* Managed DNS (Early Access).
 Upgrading will prevent the pyrax dependency from blocking the use of Cloud DNS.

-Sign up at [Rackspace Managed DNS - Early Access Program](https://rackspacemtkg.wufoo.com/forms/z1iyxv0s0x6z481/)!
+Sign up for [Rackspace Managed DNS - Early Access Program](https://rackspacemtkg.wufoo.com/forms/z1iyxv0s0x6z481/)!
 Then, we’ll set up your account and notify you with access details.

 #### Where can I find the Rackspace Managed DNS (Early Access) API documentation?

-The documentation is located at <https://developer.rackspace.com/docs/cloud-dns/v2/developer-guide/#cdns-dg-propagation/>.
+The documentation is located at < https://developer.rackspace.com/docs/cloud-dns/v2/developer-guide/>.

 #### What are the Managed DNS (Early Access) name servers?

-For current name server details, see the [Rackspace Managed DNS API 2.0 (Early Access) Guide] (https://developer.rackspace.com/docs/cloud-dns/v2/developer-guide/#cdns-dg-propagation/).
+For current name server details, see the [Rackspace Managed DNS API 2.0 (Early Access) Guide] (https://developer.rackspace.com/docs/cloud-dns/v2/developer-guide/#document-getting-started/name-server-setup).

 ### BILLING / USAGE